 - 1/2 cup Chopped Walnuts (optional)

-Remove from oven and let the cookies rest on the sheet for a minute or two.
-Then transfer the cookies to lay out on paper toweling or a wire cooling rack to finish cooling.
+- Remove from oven and let the cookies rest on the sheet for a minute or two.
+Then transfer the cookies to lay on a wire rack or piece of paper toweling to finish cooling.